Trade Balance in New Zealand

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The ANZ-Roy Morgan consumer confidence indicator collapsed to 84.8 in April from March’s 106.1, hit by tough lockdown measures.
+The ANZ-Roy Morgan consumer confidence indicator rose to 98.3 in December from November’s 98.3.